mevasaroj/CLOUD/Python/python.md

 ```
 ### 2.1.
 Quotes Use
 - In Python, single, double and triple quotes are used to denote a string.
-    - Most use single quotes when declaring a single character.
+    - Single quotes when declaring a single character.
     - Double quotes when declaring a line and
     - Triple quotes when declaring a paragraph/multiple lines.